NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_Incidence_BA_ABA_matrices.md

 ## BA_Matrix

-The `BA_Matrix` is a structure containing the matrix coming from the product of the `IncidenceMatrix` and the diagonal matrix contianing the impedence of the system's branches ("B" matrix).
+The `BA_Matrix` is a structure containing the matrix coming from the product of the `IncidenceMatrix` and the diagonal matrix containing the impedence of the system's branches ("B" matrix).

 The `BA_Matrix` is computed as follows: